 If you are unable to use our online services, please contact Taike’s customer service.

-All applicants shall receive written notification of the decision by 31.5.2020.
-You will be informed by e-mail when the decision can be accessed from our online services.
-If you do not receive the e-mail to your inbox, check also your junk mail folder.
+All applicants will be notified of the decision in writing by the end of May.
+Applicants will be informed by e-mail when the decision can be accessed from our online services.
+If you do not receive the e-mail to your inbox, remember to check also your junk mail folder.
 Applicants are responsible for checking their e-mail messages on the address supplied in the application.